Exchange Splitting of a Hybrid Surface State and Ferromagnetic Order in a 2D Surface Alloy

 The band dispersion of this hybrid surface state is shown in Fig.~2(d).
-It clearly reveals the dispersion of a hole-like state (see green curve indicating the dispersion of the hybrid surface state according to the band structure calculation discussed below), in analogy to all hybrid surface states reported for surface alloys on fcc(111) noble metal surfaces \citep{Ast.2007,Bentmann.2009,Moreschini.2009,Meier.2011,Bihlmayer.2007, Maniraj.2018,Ormaza.2016}.
-The second band (red curve) on both sides of the Dy-Ag hybrid state can be identified as a sp-band of the Ag(111) substrate that is back folded at the Dy-Ag superstructure.
+It clearly reveals the dispersion of a hole-like state (HSS, marked by green arrows), in analogy to all hybrid surface states reported for surface alloys on fcc(111) noble metal surfaces \citep{Ast.2007,Bentmann.2009,Moreschini.2009,Meier.2011,Bihlmayer.2007, Maniraj.2018,Ormaza.2016}.
+The second band (sp, marked by red arrows) on both sides of the Dy-Ag hybrid state can be identified as a sp-band of the Ag(111) substrate that is back folded at the Dy-Ag superstructure.
 In addition, we observe a non-dispersing state close to E$_\mathrm{F}$ which we attribute to the spectroscopic signature of the Dy 4f minority state.
-Interestingly, we only find one localized Dy 4f state in the energy vs. momentum cut at the $\bar{\Gamma^{\left(1\right)}}$-point of the Dy-Ag surface alloy, and not a corresponding majority state as commonly observed for rare earth elements.
+Interestingly, we only find one non-dispersing Dy 4f state in the energy vs. momentum cut at the $\bar{\Gamma^{\left(1\right)}}$-point of the Dy-Ag surface alloy, and not a corresponding second state as commonly observed for rare earth elements.
 This can be explained by the characteristic momentum space signature of the second Dy 4f state located at E$_\mathrm{B}=1.8\,$eV, which reveals a significantly smaller photoemission yield at the $\bar{\Gamma}^{\left(1\right)}$-point of the Dy-Ag surface alloy (see additional momentum microscopy data in the supplementary information).

 The spin structure of the Dy-Ag hybrid surface state can be revealed by using the spin-filter branch of the momentum microscope \cite{Schonhense.2017}.
-Spin selectivity is obtained by the spin-dependent scattering of the photoelectrons at the Ir(001) scattering target for two characteristic scattering energies with distinct spin asymmetry at $12.5\,$eV and a negligible spin asymmetry at $19.0\,$eV \citep{Kutnyakhov.2013}.
+Spin selectivity is obtained by the spin-dependent scattering of the photoelectrons at the Ir(001) scattering target for two characteristic scattering energies with distinct spin asymmetry at $12.5\,$eV and a negligible spin asymmetry at $19.0\,$eV \citep{Kutnyakhov.2013} (more experimental details can be found in the supporting information).
 In this way, we can obtain spin resolved CE maps of the entire valence band structure of the Dy-Ag surface alloy.

 Five selected spin-resolved CE maps in the energy and momentum space region of the Dy-Ag hybrid surface state are shown in Fig.~3(a).
 The red and blue colored regions in these CE maps indicate bands of positive and negative spin polarization, while grey color corresponds to unpolarized spectral intensity.
 The CE maps at E$_\mathrm{B}=1.8\,$eV and E$_\mathrm{B}=0.2\,$eV exhibit an almost homogeneous spin contrast of opposite sign, which is not only visible at the positions of the distinct spectroscopic features but also in the photoemission background.
 This points to the existence of two weakly dispersing states with opposite spin polarization.
 This conclusion is further supported by the corresponding energy vs. momentum cut in Fig.~3(b).
 It reveals two non-dispersing states of different spin polarization in narrow energy ranges centered at E$_\mathrm{B}=1.8\,$eV and E$_\mathrm{B}=0.2\,$eV, respectively, which can be attributed to the localized Dy 4f-derived states.
 The existence of two exchange split Dy 4f states ($\Delta$E$_{\mathrm{Ex}}=1.6\,$eV) with opposite spin polarization in zero external field is a clear spectroscopic signature of ferromagnetic order of the Dy 4f magnetic moments, and hence experimentally demonstrates the formation of a ferromagnetic phase for the DyAg$_2$ surface alloy at low sample temperature.